gramaziokohler/antikythera/ARCHITECTURE.md

 **Sessions**
 - `GET /sessions`: Lists active sessions with their blueprint path, broker configuration, and start timestamp.
 - `GET /sessions/{session_id}`: Returns full details of a session, including the blueprint and parameters.
+- `GET /sessions/{session_id}/blueprint`: Returns the blueprint associated with the session (expanded if applicable).
 - `GET /sessions/{session_id}/diagram`: Returns a Mermaid diagram representing the current execution state of the session.
 - `GET /sessions/{session_id}/data`: Returns the session data (inputs/outputs) stored for the session.

 **Models**
+- `GET /models`: Lists all available models in the storage.
 - `POST /models/upload`: Uploads a `compas_model` JSON file.
 - `GET /models/{model_id}`: Retrieves a model by ID.
+- `DELETE /models/{model_id}`: Deletes a model from storage.

 Sessions remain active until the process receives a shutdown signal, at which point the API shuts down all orchestrators gracefully.